mxndtaylor/sideloading_ansible_on_wsl/README.md

 Currently looking into whether I'll be able to use Clion with some plugins or if VS Code is an option.

 I'd rather not have to deal with Visual Studio.

+But it is a good reminder that it would be good to build this with use in generalized IDEs in mind.